 1. Someone close to us did something or behaved a certain way that goes against what we believe or expected of them.

 2. Everything that happens seems like a direct personal attack.

 3. We are sensitive to people’s opinions and criticism due to our own reasons.

 4. We may feel betrayed, disrespected, rejected, deceived, let down, or unfairly accused or criticized.

 5. There’s a misunderstanding resulting from miscommunication.

 Our feelings of being hurt result from a combination of how we perceive a situation and how we’re interpreting how others have responded to us.

 While we can control our perceptions and can consciously work towards changing them.
 However, what we don’t have control over are other people’s opinions, behaviors, and words.
-Which means focusing on how others think, feel and behave will only bring us negativity, helplessness, disappointment, sadness, anger etc. because no matter how hard we try we can not change the other person, it’s like trying to push a wall.
+This means focusing on how others think, feel and behave will only bring us negativity, helplessness, disappointment, sadness, anger, etc. because no matter how hard we try we can not change the other person, it’s like trying to push a wall.

-Everything another person does is interpreted as a direct attack on us, on our values, beliefs, and on our personality.
+Everything another person does is interpreted as a direct attack on us, on our values, beliefs, and personality.
 We may feel as though other people (everyone in the world) are out to get us.
 However, our perceptions are simply clouding our judgment and thus, triggering our hurt feelings.